The 10 Best Things to do in Osaka – on Your First Trip

 1. Explore Shinsekai

-Shinsekai is an older part of Osaka and it contains the city’s original tourist attraction, the Tsutenkaku Tower, which was built in 1958 (a replacement for the original that was destroyed by fire in 1943).
+Shinsekai is an older part of Osaka.
+It contains the city’s original tourist attraction, the Tsutenkaku Tower, which was built in 1958 (a replacement for the original that was destroyed by fire in 1943).

-As you might guess from looking at it (below), it was modeled on Paris’ Eiffel Tower.
+As you might guess from looking at it (below), it was modelled on Paris’ Eiffel Tower.

 shinsekai osaka with tsutenkaku tower in the background